 Headquarters: Nashik, Maharashtra, IndiaInitial Investment: June 2018Industry Theme: Energy EfficiencyInvestment Theme: Growth Equity

 Company Overview – Founded in 2005, ESDS is one of the leading Indian providers of managed data centre and cloud hosting solutions.
-The Company has expertise in managed data centre (DC) services, patented auto-scalable cloud solutions and disaster recovery hosting across platforms and applications.
-The Company holds patent (both in US and UK) for its automated vertical scaling technology that allows significant increase in DC resource utilization with no down time.
+The company has expertise in managed data centre (DC) services, patented auto-scalable cloud solutions and disaster recovery hosting across platforms and applications.
+The Company holds patents (both in US and UK) for its automated vertical scaling technology that allows significant increase in DC resource utilization with no down time.
 The Company has strong presence across industry verticals like banking & finance, IT&ITES, telecom, healthcare, education, energy & utilities, manufacturing, travel & tourism and others.

-Environmental Impact – Data Centres today consume ~3% of global energy consumption.
-With over 50 billion devices to be connected by 2020 and 100 billion by 2025, Data centres are expected to become one of the biggest energy consumers.
+Environmental Impact – Data centres today consume ~3% of global energy consumption.
+With over 50 billion devices to be connected by 2020 and 100 billion by 2025, data centres are expected to become one of the biggest energy consumers.
 ESDS, through its patented automatic vertical scaling technology, helps reduce usage of compute resources (CPU, RAM) by 20-50% without impacting the consumer experience.

 Company Overview – Tecverde is an innovative homebuilder located in Curitiba, Brazil.
 The Company has developed a modular and industrialized construction system for the Brazilian market that can build 80% of a home in a factory setting.
-The modular wall panels are then sipped to the site for final assembly.
+The modular wall panels are then shipped to the site for final assembly.
 The system allows Tecverde to build a home or apartment 3x faster and at a 5-10% lower cost.
 The units also deliver much better thermal and acoustic comfort.

 Environmental Impact – Beyond time and cost, Tecverde’s innovative system delivers significant positive environmental impact through the reduction of waste generation (85%), carbon emissions (80%) and water consumption (90%) when compared with traditional construction.
-Further, as Tecverde’s main sector of focus in Brazil is low income housing, it also helps to reduce the country’s housing deficit.
+Further, as Tecverde’s main sector of focus in Brazil is low-income housing, it also helps to reduce the country’s housing deficit.

 Headquarters: Jundiaí, BrazilInitial Investment: March 2018Industry Theme: Waste-to-energyInvestment Theme: Growth Equity

 Company Overview – ENC Energy Brasil is a leading waste-to-energy solutions provider and owner/operator of landfill gas-to-energy (“LFGTE”) plants.
 The company’s headquarter is located in Jundiaí (SP).
 ENC is currently building 5 plants throughout Brazil, has a wholly owned operational plant in Minas Gerais and also provides Operations & Maintenance (O&M) to 3rd party owned plants.
-ENC is uniquely positioned in the nascent LFGTE sector, with a robust pipeline of new plants to be developed.
+ENC is uniquely positioned in the nascent LFGTE sector with a robust pipeline of new plants to be developed.

-Environmental Impact – ENC Energy Brasil is focused on landfill gas-to-energy (“LFGTE”) generation, lowering greenhouse effect gases emissions and offering clean energy to consumers near high energy demand centers.
+Environmental Impact – ENC Energy Brasil is focused on landfill gas-to-energy (“LFGTE”) generation, lowering greenhouse effect gas emissions and offering clean energy to consumers near high energy demand centers.
 ENC’s solution can obtain energy efficiency that is 2-3x higher than Solar PV, as well as reduce methane emissions from landfills, which is 25-30x more pollutant than CO2.
 Further, ENC is engaged in Distributed Generation projects which distribute electrical load more efficiently and reduce the need of new investments in transmission lines.